Your Private Data Becomes Public

 Concerning government managed solid waste systems, where the city picks your hauler, tells you what services you will get, determines the price you pay, this is how your private data becomes public:

-Minnesota law addresses public information in cases where a city takes over management of the solid waste system.
-First in Minnesota Statutes 13.05, subd.
-11, and second in 115A.93, subd.
-5.
+Minnesota law addresses public information in cases where a city takes over management of the solid waste system, in the contract provision clause found in Minnesota Statutes 13.05, subd.
+11. The second place in law where public information and the trash hauling industry intersect is in 115A.93, subd.
+5, which applies to all trash hauling systems.

 The first law states that when government enters into a contract with a private party or company, all the information they have as it relates to that contract is to be treated no differently than how the same type of information would be treated if it was held by a city government.